 Barcelona has some great designer shops as well, but ain’t nobody got money for that.
-I focused on finding little local shops where they sell authentic jewelry and clothes.I found one especially nice one, where I bought a cute bracelet.
-I also went to check out the Spanish version of &Other Stories.(I just love this store) I bought myself an overpriced ring which broke after one party back home in Bratislava.(so never buying jewelry there again/or anything actually until I’m not employed full-time)
+I focused on finding little local shops where they sell authentic jewellery and clothes.I found one especially nice one, where I bought a cute bracelet.
+I also went to check out the Spanish version of &Other Stories.(I just love this store) I bought myself an overpriced ring which broke after one party back home in Bratislava.(so never buying jewellery there again/or anything actually until I’m not employed)

 La Boqueria Mercat

 La Boqueria Mercat is a famous market full of fresh fruit, smoothies, fish and local food such as chorizo, seafood, hams and much more.The place is huge and it bursts with millions of colors and amazing smells.Just because of the cheap smoothies we had to go back three times.